 Giving your spa away is easy, even if it’s nonfunctional at the moment.
 People are always searching for free stuff to fix up, either for themselves or to resell.

 Look in your local classifieds for ads, there’s bound to be someone looking for hot tubs.
-Generally, they’ll even come pick it up for free.
+Generally, they’ll even come to pick it up for free.